mlabs-haskell/hydra-auction/doc/off_chain_spec.md

   no real limitation for that in scripts exists.
 * All Hydra nodes know each others IPs before starting node (this is a current limitation of Hydra).
-* One-to-one relation of Delegate server to Hydra node and Hydra Head.
-  * Multiple Delegates topology is not possible due to Hydra API allowing any actions from any client.
+* Multiple Delegates per single Hydra node topology is not possible, due to Hydra API allowing any actions from any client.
-  * Multiple Hydra Heads per same delegates is not supported by our archeticture yet.
 * Single auction could be placed on single Hydra head.